IBI-s-IT/ibi-lounge-backend/README.md

 ## IBI Lounge Backend

 Backend server which is used to retrieve schedules in more readable format than International Banking Institute provides by default.
-Also includes calendar feed generator.
+Also includes calendar feed schedules.
 Made by student for students, published for sustainability over some time.

 ### Features